 Isn’t it interesting that Hologic adjusted its technology to reflect the inescapable issue of atypical femur fractures caused by bisphosphonates?
 Apparently, Mainstream Medicine isn’t even trying to hide this connection between osteoporosis drugs and weakened bones anymore.
 They continue to ignore how ludicrous it is for a drug to cause fractures when it’s supposed to prevent and treat osteoporosis, which leads to fractures.

-This is just further proof of the collusion between Big Pharma, Mainstream Medicine, and the manufacturers of DEXA scan machines.
+This is just further proof of the collusion between Big Pharma, Mainstream Medicine, and the manufacturers of DXA scan machines.
 Yes, the new Horizon is very revealing indeed…

 Merck (Finally) Loses Fosamax Lawsuit; Osteonecrosis Victim to Receive Compensation